-This drive is not one of the most talked-about California road trips, and that’s exactly why I decided to cover it.
+This drive is not one of the most popular California road trips, and that’s exactly why I decided to cover it.
 It takes anywhere from 4 to 5 hours to drive from Los Angeles to Las Vegas, but don’t worry, you will have a ton of entertaining stops along the way to spice up your trip.

 One of my favorite stops between Los Angeles and Las Vegas is Elmer’s Bottle Tree Ranch.
 Here, you will find hundreds of trees with branches made out of colorful glass bottles.
 It’s a good roadside stop to snap a picture before continuing your route up north.

 Your next stop is Barstow, the largest town along Interstate-15.